Last updated: 26/5/2020

-But before we continue, I’d like to take a moment to strongly recommend you two books, which helped my wife and her friend (follow endometriosis sufferer) greatly with the recovery, pain and symptoms.
+But before we continue, I’d like to take a moment to strongly recommend you two books, which helped my wife and her friend (fellow endometriosis sufferer) greatly with the recovery, pain, and symptoms.

-Sometimes it is difficult to remember everything you need to say in a consultation when you have limited time and are feeling vert unwell.
+Sometimes it is difficult to remember everything you need to say in consultation when you have limited time and are feeling very unwell.
 Having your partner there to support and prompt questions can be very helpful.

 In fact, it almost seems like when my wife went on her own to consultations, she asked questions, but no one was listening, whereas when I attended with her and spoke-up they seemed to take things more seriously and move things along!

 However, sometimes women and their partners may have different views on how endometriosis should be treated and managed.